stephenhu3/distributed-kv-store/README.md

-#Multiple nodes topology
+# Multi-node Topology

-Implements a gossiping algorithm for communicating group membership.
-Consistent hashing is used for fault-tolerance and maintaining a replication factor of 3.
+This distributed key value store implements a gossiping algorithm for communicating group membership.

+Consistent hashing is used partioning and maintaining a replication factor of 3.

-# Starting the KV store server
+# Server: Starting the KV store
 `java -jar -Xmx64m target/CPEN431-1.0.jar spawn -name test -port 10129`

 # Usage